photoboothkaufen/PhoneWaver-Codec-Extension/README.md

-# FFmpeg Windows Installer
+# PhoneWaver Codec Extension
-Setup wizard for FFmpeg using Inno Setup.
+Setup wizard for FFmpeg's GPL windows binaries.
 Doesn't reinvent the wheel.

 ## Details
-This script downloads the latest GPL build of FFmpeg for x64 Windows from [BtbN's FFmpeg Builds](https://github.com/BtbN/FFmpeg-Builds/).
+This script downloads a GPL build of FFmpeg for Windows from [BtbN's FFmpeg Builds](https://github.com/BtbN/FFmpeg-Builds/).
 It uses Inno Setup to compile a setup executable that allows for adding the installation path to the `PATH` variable.

 ## Usage
-To download the latest GPL FFmpeg binaries for Windows use
+To download the latest FFmpeg binaries for Windows use
 ```bash
 ./setup.py --download
 ```